SBI International Transfer: Fees, Rates & Limits 2026

 Need a cheaper alternative?

-Specialist providers like Wise might offer a cheaper alternative to bank transfers, with low transfer fees and mid-market exhcange rate.
+Specialist providers may offer a different option to bank transfers, with low transfer fees and the mid-market exchange rate.

-Here is a reminder of This is what you'll pay with Wise, if you send 100,000 INR to a GBP denominated account:
+This is what you'll pay with Wise if you send 100,000 INR to a GBP denominated account:

-Wise fees.: 1,727.22 INR transfer fee and no markup on the mid-market exchange rate.
+• Wise fees: 1,980.38 INR transfer fee and no markup on the mid-market exchange rate

 It's worth bearing in mind that any payment processed through the SWIFT network might incur extra fees.
 These are usually deducted as the transfer is passed through the system, or just before it's deposited into the recipient's account.
 That can mean your recipient gets less than you're expecting in the end.